Traders T&Cs

 Trading Standards

-We are working with colleagues in Stockton Borough Council to ensure that all traders comply with relevant legislation, CE certification, and trading standards.
+We are working with colleagues in Redcar and Cleveland Council to ensure that all traders comply with relevant legislation, CE certification, and trading standards.
 If you are unsure if any of your goods do not comply, or you have any questions, please contact us before coming to the event – a question is better than a prosecution!

 Please refer to the below link for further trading standards and compliance details.